Eliza Haycraft: Biography

-In 1870, her health began to decline, and she died on December 5, 1871, at the age of 51.
+Her stature made it possible for her to purchase a home from the Chouteau family, one of the city's most prominent families, when she retired in 1870.
+The house was on St. Charles Street between Fifth and Sixth streets.
+Haycraft died there on December 5, 1871, at the age of 51.
 She left an estate valued at over a quarter million dollars, about 30 million U.S dollars today.
-More than 5,000 people attended her funeral, and she was buried without a marker in the Bellefontaine Cemetery, in a lot that could have held twenty-one people.
-She still does not have a headstone.
+More than 5,000 people attended her funeral, and she was buried without a marker in the Bellefontaine Cemetery.
+Her grave is in the center of a 20-plot lot she bought.
+The other plots remain empty.

 In popular culture

 In February 2019, auditions were announced for the world premier of Madam!, "a new musical based loosely on real events" of Haycraft's life with music, words, and book by Colin Healy to debut August 2019.

-Madam runs at Bluff City Theater in Hannibal MO from August 15- August 24, 2019.
+Madam runs at Bluff City Theater in Hannibal MO from August 15 to August 24, 2019.